• Email

 Sorghum Flour

-I've paired the brown rice flour with sorghum flour to add more nutrients and flavor.
+I've paired the brown rice flour with sorghum flour to add more flavor.
 Sorghum is wholesome and whole grain that has slightly sweet notes that add flavor depth.
 I tested a version with oat flour in place of sorghum and the results were too fluffy.
 The bagels didn't have quite as nice a texture.

 Tapioca Flour and Potato Starch